 Lead Lines and Arrows

 Lead lines are those lines between the reference characters and the details to which they refer.
 Such lines may be straight or curved and should be as short as possible.
 They must originate in the immediate proximity of the reference character and extend to the feature indicated.
 Lead lines must not cross each other.
-Lead lines are required for each reference character except for those which indicate the surface or cross section on which they are placed.
+Lead lines are required for each reference character except for those that indicate the surface or cross section on which they are placed.
 Such a reference character must be underlined to make it clear that a lead line has not been left out by mistake.
 Lead lines must be executed in the same way as lines in the drawing.

-Arrows may be used at the ends of lines as follows, provided that their meaning is clear::
+Arrows may be used at the ends of lines as follows, provided that their meaning is clear:

-- on a lead line, a freestanding arrow is used to indicate the entire section toward which it points,
+- on a lead line, a freestanding arrow is used to indicate the entire section toward which it points.

-- to show the direction of movement.
+- to show the direction of movement

 Identification of Drawings